Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 A safer policy:

-trim parent text around matched child when possible
+5. Trim parent text around the matched child when possible.

 That policy keeps high recall during search, preserves enough context for generation, and avoids filling the prompt with repeated sibling chunks from the same section.